 Trauma | Definition of Trauma by Merriam-Webster

+Did You Know?
 Trauma is the Greek word for "wound".
 Although the Greeks used the term only for physical injuries, nowadays trauma is just as likely to refer to emotional wounds.
-We now know that a traumatic event can leave psychological symptoms long after any physical injuries have healed.

 Psychological trauma - Wikipedia

 Psychological trauma is a type of damage to the mind that occurs as a result of a severely distressing event.
 Trauma is often the result of an overwhelming amount of stress that exceeds one's ability to cope, or integrate the emotions involved with that experience.

 Trauma is an emotional response to a terrible event like an accident, rape or natural disaster.
 Immediately after the event, shock and denial are typical.
 Longer term reactions include unpredictable emotions, flashbacks, strained relationships and even physical symptoms like headaches or nausea.

 Emotional and Psychological Trauma: Healing from Trauma and ...

 Experiencing trauma in childhood can have a severe and long-lasting effect.
 When childhood trauma is not resolved, a sense of fear and helplessness carries over into adulthood, setting the stage for further trauma.

 The Moments That Make Us Who We Are.
 Life provides turning points of many kinds, but the most powerful of all may be character-revealing moments.